 "I need a good result.
 In order to believe in it, you need to be one with the car and I do not have that feeling.
 All is not lost, but we need to start winning.
 It will be very difficult to take pole here".

-From the Williams garage, Ralf Schumacher is aiming for pole position and, who know, maybe the win as well:
+Ralf Schumacher is aiming for pole position and, who knows, maybe the win as well:

 "It is thanks to the BMW engine.
 Nobody expected it to be this powerful after just one year.
 It usually takes between 4 or 5 practice seasons but we immediately nailed it.
 I can snatch pole from Michael".

-He meanwhile asks the team to be cautious.
-Three racing collisions are too much: hence the playful inscription, Keep your distance, which is in the rear wing of both cars.
-The slogan also covers all the English trucks.
+He also asks the Williams team to be cautious.
+Three racing collisions are too much.
+Hence, the Williams rear wings have been adorned with a playful inscription: Keep your distance.
+The slogan also covers the English trucks.
 The idea came from a mechanic and it was immediately sponsored by the drivers and technicians.
+Ralf is thinking big:

 "At the start of season, we had a dream: to be in the fight between Ferrari and McLaren.
 One aim was already achieved: to be faster than the McLarens. if luck can assist us, we can be able to beat them in the race.
 Ferrari however is still ahead, but not by much.
 Do not be fooled by the lead of tenths of a second that Michael has today over me.
 At Imola, the Italian Tifosi are euphorically pushing Ferrari for the win.
 My brother has maybe helped this enthusiasm".

-Ralf is learning his brother’s art in underhanded jibes, when saying that Ferrari will have less fuel at the start of the race.
-And if so, he is ready to attack Michael at the start of the race:
+Ralf is learning his brother’s art in underhanded jibes.
+The Williams driver says that Ferrari will have less fuel at the start of the race.
+If that is the case, he is ready to attack Michael at the start of the race: